github/codeql-coding-standards/docs/design/guideline_recategorization.md

 - Required guidelines - guidelines which can only be violated when supported by a deviation.
 - Advisory guidelines - recommendations for which violations are identified but are not required to be supported by a deviation.

-Guideline recategorization is possible by means of a Guideline Recategorization Plan (GRP).
+Guideline recategorization is possible by means of a guideline recategorization plan (GRP).
 A GRP is a contract between the acquirer and supplier to determine how guidelines are applied.
 The GRP defines the additional category Disapplied to be used for Advisory guidelines which are to be ignored.
 Any other category can be recategorized into stricter categories to ensure that a guideline adheres to the associated policy.
 The following table summarizes the possible recategorizations.